blakesmods/web/apps/web/content/docs/1.20/extendedcrafting/compression-recipes.md

 category: Extended Crafting
 ---

-Mystical Agriculture allows you easily add your own Compressor recipes using both Datapacks and CraftTweaker.
+Extended Crafting allows you easily add your own Compressor recipes using both Datapacks and CraftTweaker.

 ## Datapacks